rw3iss/just-web/Readme.md

 # Features / Notes about this library:

-* You can implement basic middleware, see src/lib/middleware.js for the api, basically just pass an object that implements handleResponse(res, res), and then pass that to yourApp.use(yourMiddleware).
+* You can implement basic middleware, see src/lib/middleware.js for the api, basically just pass an object that implements handleResponse(req, res), and then pass that to yourApp.use(yourMiddleware).
 * It's built with efficiency in mind, using only what's necessary (Application -> Router -> Response), all with only necessary implementation helpers.
+Classes are not used unless (only for application startup and non-performant sections) to keep code minimal.
 * The built-in router uses a trie, the fastest implementation.
 * All the configuration and data access is indexed and loaded at app startup, for fastest lookup and response from those method calls.

 # API 😬

     Application {
-        use(Middleware);    //register middleware to handle requests
-        start();            // creates server and listens for requests stop();
+        use(Middleware);    // register middleware to handle requests start();            // creates server and listens for requests stop();
     }

     Middleware {
         handleRequest(Request, Response, next);
     }